aviharos/iotagent-http/README.md

     $ docker-compose down

 After command #1, you should see a status message of the agent.
 After command #2, you should see the created storage.
 After command #3, you should see that the storage's counter is decremented by 1.
 After #4, you should see that the Failed attribute is now false.
 After #5, you should get an error message - the storage object is deleted.

+## Demo

+You can try the IoT agent for HTTP compatible microservice as described [here](https://github.com/aviharos/momams#try-momams-live-demo).

 ## Limitations
 The IoT agent cannot handle HTTPS and Fiware's authentication system.